Last updated

 Finally, I would like to list some prior works.
 While Dappnet was developed independently, I grew up playing with I2P/Freenet/Tor, and they had a big influence on these ideas.
 There are a few other approaches which are worth looking into, to compare against what we're doing.

-Federalist.
-See this great thread on various approaches on HN.
+.
+See this on various approaches on HN.